-And so it begins — the post-Labor Day marathon, 15 weeks of the fundraising blitz known as the fall social season.
+And so it begins — the post-Labor Day marathon, 15 weeks of the fundraising blitz known as the fall social season is consider one of the large events near Houston.
 Take your vitamins.
 Get the diamonds out of the vault and practice your struts in stilettos.
 It’s party time, Houston.

 CultureMap has surveyed the frenzied social landscape now through mid-December and while we had intended to limit our list to 10 top fundraisers, we were hard put to keep it to even a dozen.
 So here we go, a dozen good reasons to go out on the town.